 At the same time, I also try to keep myself fit.
 Formerly in basketball, today on the bike or in the gym.

-Prof. Dr. David Wagner: Which course in the SBC curriculum do you teach?
+Prof. Dr. David Wagner: Which course in the Sports Business and Communication Master’s program do you teach?

 Jörg Kottmeier: I have been teaching Corporate Communications and Public Relations at MBS for several years.